craftercms/docs/source/developers/draft.rst

 Receives a Crafter collection and returns true if it's empty or false otherwise.

-.. emptyCollectionClass:
+.. _emptyCollectionClass:

 emptyCollectionClass
-""""""""""""""""""""""""
+""""""""""""""""""""

-Receives a collection and, if the collection is empty it will print the print a *special* crafter class, otherwise, it won't print anything.
+Receives a collection and, if the collection is empty it will print a *special* crafter class, otherwise, it won't print anything.
 This macro only prints in Crafter Engine's *preview mode*.

 The *special* class adds styles to the element so that it has a minimum height and